staticjax/kathleen-website/src/pages/research/motivations-and-experiences-of-people-seeking-medication-abortion-online-in-the-united-states.md

   in the United States
 subtitle: ""
 date: 2018-07-11T05:00:00.000Z
-thumb_img_path: /images/woman_computer.png
+thumb_img_path: /images/psrh.jpg
 thumb_img_alt: woman at home on laptop computer
 content_img_path: /images/woman_computer.png
 content_img_alt: woman at home on laptop computer
-excerpt: We conducted anonymous in-depth interviews with 32 people from 20 states who sought abortion medications online.
+excerpt: Published in Perspectives on Sexual and Reproductive Health.
+We conducted anonymous in-depth interviews with 32 people from 20 states who sought abortion medications online.
 Participants were asked about their (or their partners’) motivations for considering self-managed abortion, the sources of medications they identified and any other methods they considered.
 seo:
   type: stackbit_page_meta
   title: Motivations and Experiences of People Seeking Medication Abortion Online